Skip to main content

 (iii) pricing is accomplished by using the JOCPB.

-(iv) Modifications shall be limited to changing quantities of JOCPB items in the existing order unless the contracting officer signs an in-scope determination.
+(iv) modifications shall be limited to changing quantities of JOCPB items in the existing order unless the Contracting officer signs an in-scope determination.

-(4) JOC Ordering Officers must notify the contracting officer immediately of any modifications.
-The contracting officer shall execute any modification outside of paragraph 3 above.
+(4) JOC ordering officers must notify the Contracting officer immediately of any modifications.
+The Contracting officer shall execute any modification outside of paragraph 3 above.

 (d) Responsibilities.
 JOC ordering officers--